30/01/2025

 Xiaoyan (Christy) Qiu, International Relations at IE School of Politics, Economics and Global Affairs

 Xiaoyan is an assistant professor who focuses on formal political theory and conflict.
-Currently, her research delves into rebel strategies, state support for insurgent groups and state and border formation, as well.
-Her work using game theory on rebels and civil wars earned her a feature in the American Journal of Political Science.
+Currently, her research delves into rebel strategies, state support for insurgent groups and state and border formation.
+Her work using game theory on rebels and civil wars earned her recognition in the American Journal of Political Science.
 This piece focused on rebel strategies and how peace can be on the horizon.
 Xioyan’s work features twice in this publication, which is one of the leading journal’s of its discipline.

 Andrew Bertoli, International Security at IE School of Politics, Economics and Global Affairs

-Andrew’s path has truly been an international one.
+Andrew’s path is truly international.
 Before joining the IE University staff, he taught international relations and research methods at the University of California, Berkeley.
 His research focuses on how sports can affect politics, political leadership and social issues.
-Andrew is author of various articles, with his piece on international sports, nationalism and conflict appearing in International Studies Quarterly.
+Andrew has authored various articles; his piece on international sports, nationalism and conflict appeared in International Studies Quarterly.
 International media consequently covered this article.
-Andrew is currently working on an academic piece on the role of sports in other international conflicts.
+In recent years, Andrew has continued work on an academic piece about the role of sports in other international conflicts.

 Henry Pascoe, International Security at IE School of Politics, Economics and Global Affairs